ElkonLab/scGWAS/vignettes/all.md

 # Step 2: Elucidate molecular pathways that underlie the link between the trajectory and trait

+In this step we elucidate molecular pathways that underlie the link between the trajectory and trait.
+This is done by searching for biological processes, whose genes, as a set, are both linked to the trajectory pseudotime (**2a**) and enriched for trait-association signals (**2b**).

 ## 2a.
 Finding pathways enriched in the trajectory

 In this step we will identify gene sets that are enriched in both the